-6. Seek out and expand revenue sources for housing initiatives plan.
+6. Seek out and expand revenue sources for housing initiatives

-H 6.1 Develop a comprehensive funding strategy that includes current, anticipated, and new revenue sources to support the housing goals outlined in this plan and in the strategic housing

-- H 6.2 Evaluate and implement new revenue sources such as development linkage or impact fees to increase, diversify, and provide more consistent funding for affordable housing. - H 6.3 Work with surrounding cities, counties, and the state to establish a fund dedicated to investing in and preserving naturally occurring affordable housing (NOAH). - H 6.4 Encourage community and regional financial institutions to explore potential private financing for small-scale, locally owned, multiunit developments and home improvements. - H 6.5 Pursue additional federal, state, and county funding to address housing needs. - H 6.6 Study and implement opportunities for property tax relief for income-eligible Evanston residents, increasing housing affordability.
+- H 6.1 Develop a comprehensive funding strategy that includes current, anticipated, and new revenue sources to support the housing goals outlined in this plan and in the strategic housing plan. - H 6.2 Evaluate and implement new revenue sources such as development linkage or impact fees to increase, diversify, and provide more consistent funding for affordable housing. - H 6.3 Work with surrounding cities, counties, and the state to establish a fund dedicated to investing in and preserving naturally occurring affordable housing (NOAH). - H 6.4 Encourage community and regional financial institutions to explore potential private financing for small-scale, locally owned, multiunit developments and home improvements.

+H 6.5 Pursue additional federal, state, and county funding to address housing needs.

+H 6.6 Study and implement opportunities for property tax relief for income-eligible Evanston residents, increasing housing affordability, such as a circuit breaker program and incentives for local landlords to provide affordable housing-